Seeds of Hope Granting Program | United Church of Canada Foundation

 Seeds of Hope

-Seeds of Hope is now closed
+Seeds of Hope is now open!

 Have questions?

-We are here to help empower your ministry.
+We are here to help power your ministry.
 If you have questions about the application process, or whether your project is eligible for funding, please contact Jenna Yango Leonard, Foundation Coordinator, at 1-866-340-8223, or fill the form out below.

 Grant program guidelines